-A dedicated set of current transformers in accordance with BS EN/IEC 61869-2 and with a minimum standard of accuracy to class 0.2S (irrespective of the secondary current rating of the CTs) shall be provided solely for the Settlement Metering of each circuit.
-No other burden7 shall be connected to this dedicated set of current transformers.
-The main Meter shall always be connected to this dedicated set of current transformers.
-The check Meter may also be connected to this dedicated set of current transformers.
+Two sets of current transformers in accordance with BS EN/IEC 61869-2 and with a minimum standard of accuracy class 0.2S (irrespective of the secondary current rating of the current transformers) shall be provided.

+The current transformers supplying the main Meters shall be dedicated to that purpose.

-Alternatively the check Meter may be connected to another set of current transformers which shall be in accordance with BS EN/IEC 61869-2 and with a minimum standard of accuracy to class 0.2S.
-Other burdens may be connected to this other set of current transformers provided that the Panel or Technical Assurance Agent is notified and that the overall accuracy requirements in clause 4.3.1 are met and evidence of the value of the additional burden shall be available for inspection by the Panel.
-The additional burden shall not be modified without prior notification to the Panel, and evidence of the value of the modified additional burden shall be available for inspection by either the Panel or Technical Assurance Agent.
+The current transformers supplying the check Meters may be used for other purposes provided the overall accuracy requirements in paragraph 4.3.1 are met and evidence of the value of the additional burden is available for inspection by the Panel or Technical Assurance Agent.
+The additional burden shall not be modified without prior notification to the Panel, and the evidence of the value of the modified additional burden shall be available for inspection by the Panel or Technical Assurance Agent.

-CT test certificates showing errors at the overall working burden or at burdens which enable the working burden errors to be calculated shall be available for inspection by either the Panel or the Technical Assurance Agent.
+CT test certificates showing errors at the overall working burden or at burdens which enable the working burden errors to be calculated shall be available for inspection by the Panel or Technical Assurance Agent.